We are conducting telephone and/or video conferencing interviews during the public health crisis.

 Understand and appropriately apply Center Point policies and procedure, and adhere to agency-wide practices and regulations.

-SUD/AOD Apprentice Counselors must meet one (1) of the following minimum requirements:
+SUD/AOD Entry Counselors must meet one (1) of the following minimum requirements:

-Less than four (4) years of experience providing SUDT services as a certified AOD Counselor; OR
+AOD certified and four (4) to five (5) years of experience providing SUDT services as a certified AOD Counselor.

 Counseling and other skills necessary to develop and maintain a treatment community within a prison setting.